-1) Are parasites adapting to infect their hosts?
-And if so, at which scale and at what speed?
+1) Are parasites adapting to better infect their hosts?
+If so, at what scale and at what speed are they adapting?

 2) Are hosts responding to this adaptation (in other words, coevolving) by becoming more resistant to their local parasites?
-And if so, are they paying a cost for this resistance?
+If so, are they paying a significant cost for this resistance?

 3) Can this coevolution lead to increased diversity?
 For example, are parasites preferentially targeting common hosts (i.e. the hosts that are the most fit) and therefore imposing a rare-host advantage?
-And are parasites in one host population driving their hosts in a different direction than parasites in another host population?
+Or are parasites in one host population driving their hosts in a different direction than parasites in another host population?

 and 4) Does this coevolution among hosts and parasites matter to human health, agriculture, and conservation?
 Can we use our understanding about when and how pathogens/parasites evolve to design better treatments and to predict and prevent the spread of diseases?